 We are going to be looking to Chi-Fi (Chinese Hi-Fi gear) to solve a bulk of this $500 system conundrum.
 The system is going to be simple, and start with streaming from a cellular device as a source since that is what many people do these days.
 The idea here is to get the audiophile experience going so that it can be built upon later.

-• The DAC/Streamer: Amazon will give you countless options for Wi-Fi/Bluetooth streamers, but they can vary in quality regardless of the price.
+- The Audiophile DAC/Streamer: Amazon will give you countless options for Wi-Fi/Bluetooth streamers, but they can vary in quality regardless of the price.
 One I have experienced that is a great start for a $500 audiophile system is the Lava Audio DS200Pro.
 Adding the word “Pro” always makes it sound better, right?
 This $99 buy has a 32-bit SABRE DAC chipset that is similar to those used in much more expensive gear.
 The DS200Pro also has Bluetooth 5.0 with LDAC, Nichicon brand filter capacitors, and a low noise output amplifier.
 The end result is clean, low-distortion, highly dynamic analog output to the amplifier.

-• The Amplifier: This find comes from a conversation I was having with Eric Alexander over at Tekton Design.
+- The Power Amplifier: This find comes from a conversation I was having with Eric Alexander over at Tekton Design.
 When setting up informal test systems around the shop, Eric uses a $79 Class-D amp that can deliver up to a massive 300 watts per channel with the right power supply.
 I was skeptical, so for the $79, I picked one up figuring it was and easy return if my skepticism was correct.
 As usual, I was wrong to be a skeptic, and the AIYIMA A07 delivers huge, low distortion power at a very meager price.
 The A07 does this by utilizing a Texas Instruments Class D chipset, and high-quality op-amps in its buffer section.

-• The Accessories: Even this humble hi-fi rig should be shown more love than RCA cables that can be snapped by tugging on them and bilic copper-clad, aluminum speaker wire.
+- The Accessories: Even this humble hi-fi rig should be shown more love than RCA cables that can be snapped by tugging on them and bilic copper-clad, aluminum speaker wire.
 Throw a pair of Monoprice Onix series RCA cables in your basket for $21 and, while at it, add a 12-foot pair of Audioblast high purity copper speaker cables for $45.

 What Are You Not Getting in a $500 Audiophile System?